 |Quick Facts: Speech-Language Pathologists|

 Speech-language pathologists (sometimes called speech therapists) assess, diagnose, treat, and help to prevent communication and swallowing disorders in patients.
-Speech, language, and swallowing disorders result from a variety of causes, such as a stroke, brain injury, hearing loss, developmental delay, a cleft palate, cerebral palsy, or emotional problems.
+Speech, language, and swallowing disorders result from a variety of causes, such as a stroke, brain injury, hearing loss, developmental delay, Parkinson’s disease, a cleft palate or autism.

 Speech-language pathologists typically need at least a master’s degree.
 They must be licensed in most states; requirements vary by state.

-Employment of speech-language pathologists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of speech-language pathologists is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
 As the large baby-boom population grows older, there will be more instances of health conditions that cause speech or language impairments, such as strokes and hearing loss.

 Compare the job duties, education, job growth, and pay of speech-language pathologists with similar occupations.